W.E. Connect: West End Community Hub Renewal Plan

 The current public spaces available for youth in the West End is very limited.
 There is some programming for 10-18 year olds but whenever the outside of school programming is offered it is fully booked out with long wait lists.
 We are a new family to the WE and it is very difficult to find opportunities for teenagers to have a safe space where they can engage in activities and meet up with friends and others in the community.
 With continued population growth in the area, there is a growing need for a dedicated space., so how can a purposeful and dedicated Youth space be incorporated into the new imagined centres - similar to Yaletown, West Vancouver and other community centres - to meet existing needs and also future proof the new development?

-ActiveInVan asked about 1 year ago
+TMM asked over 1 year ago

 Thank you for this feedback and insight.
 We have heard from community that youth spaces are needed, and therefore dedicated spaces that can primarily be used after school, including drop-in, informal, and for structured social and recreational activities for youth are being explored for the future West End Community Hub.
 In Spring 2023, project partners will share options with the community for how the spaces of the future Hub will take shape and we appreciate any additional feedback you have on youth spaces at this time.